 So, you had a big fight with your spouse.
 Maybe it was a three-hour screaming match; maybe it was a 20-minute heated discussion.
 Maybe it was some combination of the two.
 Things were said.
 Anger erupted.
 Feelings were hurt.
 It happens.
 The steps you take to reconnect after a big fight is what’s most important.

-- Write something about how you feel.
+- Jot down something about how you feel.
 Anything.
 Put it in writing.
 The act of writing is meditative and helps you understand your thoughts better.
-If it’s something you want to share with your partner, do so because that’s something she can hold on to (and re-read).
+If it’s something you want to share with your partner, do so because that’s something they can hold onto (and re-read).

 - Let them break the ice.
 If they don’t want to laugh about it, take their lead.

 - Resolve It Quickly (If You Can) “Explain why you were/are angry, and talk about what you feel is needed to go forward with the issue and/or prevent further fights about it,” says Laura MacLeod, a licensed social worker “Do this early.
 If you wake up and still feel so mad you don’t want to talk, say that.
 Acknowledge it and figure out when you can resolve it.
 Don’t let it fester.”

 - Clean your house.
 Top to f*cking bottom.
 Don’t ask for credit.
 Don’t point out how spic and span the toilet is.
 Just do it.

 - Play with the kids.
 Turn all your attention to the kids.
 This should help you cool off (if you need it) and makes you emotionally useful while you two are shoring things up.